Friday Night Lights (mixtape)

-Friday Night Lights is the third official mixtape from Fayetteville, North Carolina rapper J. Cole.
+Friday Night Lights is the third official mixtape from American rapper J. Cole.
 It was released on November 12, 2010.
 The mixtape was to originally be called Villematic and contain J. Cole's previous leaks and freestyles, however, Cole later stated it would have original material.
 The mixtape became the second most searched and trending topics on Google and Twitter respectively following its release.
 Most songs on the mixtape were slated to be on his debut album at one point or another.
 The mixtape has been viewed over 4,470,000 times, streamed over 1,280,000 times, and downloaded over 1,700,000 times on mixtape site DatPiff.

 On June 26, 2013, Cole announced that he would be re-releasing The Warm Up and Friday Night Lights for retail sale, in order to "give them the push they deserved".

 The mixtape was eventually re-released onto streaming platforms on November 27, 2024, accompanying the fifth episode release of Cole's audio podcast series Inevitable, which focused on this mixtape.
 The streaming release omits the bonus track "Looking for Trouble".